(Added at v1.0)

 Configure the Geoprocessing widget

-- Click the Set button and add the geoprocessing service from an ArcGIS portal or from ArcGIS Server.
+- Click the Set button and add the geoprocessing service from ArcGIS Enterprise or ArcGIS Server.

 Note:The Geoprocessing widget does not support OGC Web Processing Services (WPS).